cyclist-grid/cyclist-grid/README.md

 A [vertical rhythm](http://24ways.org/2006/compose-to-a-vertical-rhythm) means making the spacing of elements consistently align to the baseline grid.

-Raster aligns elements to the baseline grid using the following rules:
+Cyclist Grid aligns elements to the baseline grid using the following rules:

 * All default margins and padding are set to zero by the CSS reset.
 * The line height is used as the leading.